PRO-2684/gadgets/draggy/README.md

 ## ⚙️ Configuation

+- **🎨 Appearance settings**: Settings for the appearance of Draggy overlay.
     - **Circle overlay**: When to show the circle overlay。
         - Always: Always show the circle overlay when dragging is detected
         - Auto: Show the circle overlay only when the detected dragging is targeting text selection or links
         - Never: Never show the circle overlay
+- **🛠️ Operation settings**: Settings for the operation of Draggy.
     - **Open tab in background**: Whether to open new tabs in the background。
     - **Open tab insert**: Whether to insert the new tab next to the current tab.
 If false, the new tab will be appended to the end.
-- **Search engine (default)**: Default search engine used when dragging text.
+    - **Minimum drag distance**: Minimum distance to trigger draggy.
+- **🔎 Search engine settings**: Configure search engines for different directions.
 Use `{<max-length>}` as a placeholder for the URL-encoded query, where `<max-length>` is the maximum text length.
 If `<max-length>` is not specified, the search term will not be truncated.
+    - **Search engine (default)**: Default search engine used when dragging text.
     - **Search engine (left)**: Search engine used when dragging text left.
 Leave it blank to use the default search engine.
     - **Search engine (right)**: Search engine used when dragging text right.
 Leave it blank to use the default search engine.
     - **Search engine (up)**: Search engine used when dragging text up.
 Leave it blank to use the default search engine.